 Pursuing recreation and education can help you to develop skills that can lead to employment in the future and enrich your life.

-• On average, how much do you spend for recreation or education per month?

-Click the Christopher Reeves site to learn more about recreational ideas for people who have disabilities
+- On average, how much do you spend for recreation or education per month? - The Christopher Reeves site lists recreational ideas for people who have disabilities